MDhewei/protiler/README.md

 Also, ProTiler is able to predict HS regions for protein encoded by any given gene from other common protein features including conservation, domain annotation, secondary structures and PTMs distribution.

+If you use ProTiler please cite the following paper we published on Nature Communications:

+He et al. De novo identification of essential protein domains from CRISPR-Cas9 tiling-sgRNA knockout screens.
+Nat Commun 10,4547 (2019).

 ## Installation